FAQ

 • Can I bring my dog(s) to the Eneco Clean Beach Cup?

-We would love to resoundingly say "YES!", but unfortunately we are not allowed to.
+We would love to say ‘YES!’ wholeheartedly, but unfortunately we are not allowed to.
 At each location, the rules of the respective municipality apply.
-These are the rules for the main locations:

-Not going to either of these two main locations?
-Both in Belgium and the Netherlands, each beach has specific rules.
-So check in advance whether your friend - on a leash or not - is allowed.
+Both in Belgium and the Netherlands, specific rules apply on each beach.
+So it is best to check in advance whether your friend - on a leash or not - is allowed.

 Info Belgium | Info The Netherlands